How To Write a Professional Email in 6 Steps

 Most people receive several emails per day, so they might miss or forget to respond to your message.
 If the recipient hasn’t replied within two working days, consider reaching back out with a friendly follow-up email.

 There are five elements to consider when formatting your email.
-Here is a breakdown of each.
+Here is a breakdown of each:

 1. Subject line

 This is a short phrase that summarizes the reason for your message or the goal of your communication.
-It is important to include a subject line when sending a professional email so your audience knows exactly what to expect and is able locate the message easily if needed.
+It is important to include a subject line when sending a professional email so your audience knows exactly what to expect and is able to locate the message easily if needed.
 For example:

 “Follow Up: Product Presentation”

-This is the first line of your email, and generally acts as the greeting.
+This is the first line of your email and generally acts as the greeting.
 For example: